TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Ouput-signoff.md

 ### 4) System shall have a primary output speaker that generates acoustic sounds based on its analog input from the system. |Origin: Conceptual design and to fulfill goal of system|

+### 5) Speaker shall be capable of outputting at a sound pressure efficiency of at least 90 dB.